 Using your smartphone to access the Internet, and send emails, visit sites or log into social media accounts is a common thing these days, but what about privacy?
 Can someone trace your cell phone IP address?
-And if yes, what you can do to protect yourself and hide your real IP?
-Or at least is there any way to prevent that data from letting others identifying the person behind or maybe locating where he or she lives?
+And if yes, what can you do to protect yourself and hide your real IP?
+Or at least is there any way to prevent that data from letting others identify the person behind or maybe locating where he or she lives?

 Mobile phones and IP tracking

-So, when you use a static IP address like many other cases at home, you left a trace about the IP in your emails or whatever you do online, in this case, yes, your cell phone IP can be traced and even, located exactly or approximately on the map if someone has advanced technologies and network algorithms.
+So, when you use a static IP address, like many other cases at home, you leave a trace about the IP in your emails or whatever you do online.
+In this case, yes, your cell phone IP can be traced and even located exactly or approximately on the map if someone has advanced technologies and network algorithms.

 It’s not easy and even hard to achieve that level of conclusion even after an investigation.
-However, if you use Bluetooth, then, that will increase the risk of intercepting your data and in that case, the IP could be also intercepted and identified.
+However, if you use Bluetooth, then that will increase the risk of intercepting your data.
+And in that case, the IP could be also intercepted and identified.

 The modern home-connected devices use different IPs unless you ask for a static one, or you configured your own static IP.
-Meanwhile, it’s recommended to test your IP on Google, then, disconnect and reconnect a few times to see if it changes or not.
+Meanwhile, it’s recommended to test your IP on Google, then disconnect and reconnect a few times to see if it changes or not.

 How to protect your cell phone IP?

-It’s like a firewall that forward requests to their VPN network and not the real one.
+It’s like a firewall that forwards requests to their VPN network and not the real one.
 That’s the ideal way to use the Internet from iPhone or Android devices and stay protected without being identified or traced by sharing data about the IP or location.